Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Width of Backcountry Cross-Country Skis:

-The width (typically measured at the tip) of off-track and backcountry cross-country skis is one of the most obvious traits that differentiate it from classic track skis.
+The width of off-track and backcountry cross-country skis is one of the most obvious traits that differentiate it from classic track skis.

 Backcountry cross-country skis are a lot wider than groomer-oriented skis.
 Although you can find models as narrow as 60mm (tip width), most backcountry xc skis range in width from 70-100mm (tip width).
 Occasionally, you’ll find skis that reach widths of up to 125mm (tip width).
 However, those really wide cross-country skis are challenging to find nowadays.
 Fischer doesn’t appear to make or sell the S-bound 125mm anymore.
 Currently, their widest backcountry cross-country ski tops out at 112mm.